Gerunds and infinitives

-To provide clarification and practice of gerunds and infinitives in the context of communication
+To provide practice and review of gerunds and infinitives in the context of celebrities